-A collection of fun and engaging flower crafts and activities for toddlers and preschoolers using real and artificial flowers.
+25+ Fun and easy flower crafts and activities for toddlers and preschoolers and elementary students.

 Using real flowers for our flower crafts and activities activities allows children to examine nature up close, and the flowers’ colour, texture and scent provides a wonderful sensory experience.